-The Australian government’s digital transformation agenda began in 2014 with an audit of Australian ICT projects and the subsequent forming of the Digital Transformation Office in 2015, which was later renamed the Digital Transformation Agency (DTA).
+The digital transformation strategyThe Australian government’s digital transformation agenda began in 2014 with an audit of Australian ICT projects and the subsequent forming of the Digital Transformation Office in 2015, which was later renamed the Digital Transformation Agency (DTA).
 The DTA was further accompanied by an increase in Government spending on ICT projects and the agency was tasked with managing new and existing Government ICT projects including myGov, and developing digital government services that are; easy to deal with, informed by users, and fit for a digital age.
 These are the three strategic priorities of the Australian Government’s Digital Transformation Strategy.

 Alongside the Digital Transformation Strategy and the development of new ICT projects, Australia’s e-government development has benefited from the earlier upgrade of the national copper wire telecommunications network.
-The National Broadband Network replaced much of Australia’s existing network with fiber internet connections and cost the Australian Government 51 Billion Australian dollars.
-By 2019 the NBN could be accessed at 10 million properties across Australia and even reached remote areas of Australia with satellite connections.
+The National Broadband Network replaced much of Australia’s existing network with fiber internet connections and cost the Australian Government 51 billion Australian dollars.
+By 2021 the NBN could be accessed at 12 million properties across Australia and even reached remote areas of Australia with satellite connections.
 Although internet speed still varied depending on the connection the NBN provided, the means for all Australians to connect online and engage with e-government services was established.